MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     The prototype app should have a dynamic user interface that automatically scales to accommodate viewing on desktop and phone devices.

-1. Try to test the collapsed navigation menu.
+1. Try to test the collapsed navigation bar.

-    You specified that the navigation menu should collapse when the page width drops below 300 pixels.
-The collapsed navigation menu should display one or two letters to represent each of the web pages in the app.
+    You specified that the navigation bar should collapse when the page width drops below 300 pixels.
+When collapsed, the navigation bar should display one or two letters to represent each of the web pages in the app.

     > **NOTE**: Most desktop browsers (including Microsoft Edge) enforce a minimum window width that's greater than 300px (often around 320–400px).
 This means you may not be able to manually resize the browser window small enough to trigger the collapse of the navigation bar.